expressjs/multer/README.md

 app.post('/profile', upload.single('avatar'), function (req, res, next) {
   // req.file is the `avatar` file
-})
+  // req.body will hold the text fields, if there were any })

 app.post('/photos/upload', upload.array('photos', 12), function (req, res, next) {
   // req.files is array of `photos` files
-})
+  // req.body will contain the text fields, if there were any })

 var cpUpload = upload.fields([{ name: 'avatar', maxCount: 1 }, { name: 'gallery', maxCount: 8 }])